Ramen-LadyHKG/linux-guide-split-audio-ports-multiplesinks-for-headphone-and-hdmi/README.md

 #
 ---

 # How to do it?
-(Quick)
+(Quick Guide)
-1. You followed the original guide to seperate the headphone and internal speaker sinks.
+1. **Follow the Original Guide**: You followed the original guide (linked above or listed below) to separate headphone and internal speaker outputs.
-2. Download the modified`51-alsa-custom.conf` and `split-ports-profile.conf` from this repository and place it under
+2. **Download Files**: Download the modified 51-alsa-custom.conf and split-ports-profile.conf files from this repository.
+3. **Place Files**: Move the downloaded files to the following locations:
 > `/etc/alsa-card-profile/mixer/profile-sets/split-ports-profile.conf`

 > `/etc/wireplumber/wireplumber.conf.d/51-alsa-custom.conf`
-3. Restart any running pipewire services (may need to stop it multiple times if it gets restarted):
+4. **Restart Services**: Restart any running pipewire services:

     ```sh
     systemctl --user restart pipewire.service pipewire.socket pipewire-pulse.service pipewire-pulse.socket wireplumber.service
     ```

-## Manual steps
+## Manual Steps (Detailed Guide)

-2. Once you're done, add this file `/etc/wireplumber/wireplumber.conf.d/51-alsa-custom.conf` (or `~/.config/wireplumber/wireplumber.conf.d/51-alsa-custom.conf`) and the following content
+2. **File Creation**: Create a new file named  `/etc/wireplumber/wireplumber.conf.d/51-alsa-custom.conf` (or ~/.config/wireplumber/wireplumber.conf.d/51-alsa-custom.conf if you prefer a user-specific configuration) and paste the following content:
 ```
 monitor.alsa.rules = [
   {